hrydgard/ppsspp/README.md

 system.
 If I learn more about cross-platform development, I might be able to expand it to other systems.
 For now, it's Windows Only.

-When you open the Disassembly Viewer, it automatically creates a new file named based on timestamp in the /Trace Logs/ directory.
+When you open the Disassembly Viewer, it automatically creates a new filename based on timestamp in the /Trace Logs/ directory.
 (It also makes that directory if it doesn't yet exist).
 When you push any of the Step functions, it prints out the currently read address, instruction name, parameters, values